VaclavMacha/EvalMetrics.jl/README.md

 | **Predicted positives** | tp (# true positives)  | fp (# false positives) |
 | **Predicted negatives** | fn (# false negatives) | tn (# true negatives)  |
 |                         | p  (# positives)       | n (# negatives)        |

-The confusion matrix can be calculated from targets and predicted values ​​or from targets, scores, and one or more decision thresholds
+The confusion matrix can be calculated from targets and predicted values or from targets, scores, and one or more decision thresholds
 ```julia
 julia> using EvalMetrics, Random